PatentNext Blog

 • Quantum Computing Patent Trends in the US: Are Breakthroughs Just Around the Corner?
 Recent headlines suggest that prominent technology CEOs are tossing tepid water onto the quantum computing narrative, leading to a sell-off of quantum computing stocks in January 2025.
 However, quantum computing CEO’s disagree, asserting that commercial quantum computers are already here and delivering value to clients.
 While the timeline for widespread quantum utility remains debated, one thing is undeniable: innovation in quantum computing is accelerating, and the evidence is clearly visible in the patent landscape.
 Understanding these patent trends offers a...
 More

-• PTAB Provides Some Clarity on Artificial Intelligence (AI) Obviousness in IPR Decision In a recent PTABWatch article titled “PTAB Provides Some Clarity on Artificial intelligence (AI) Obviousness in IPR decision,” the PTAB’s approach to evaluating obviousness in AI-related patents is examined.
+• PTAB Provides Some Clarity on AI Obviousness in IPR Decision In a recent PTABWatch article titled “PTAB Provides Some Clarity on Artificial intelligence (AI) Obviousness in IPR decision,” the PTAB’s approach to evaluating obviousness in AI-related patents is examined.
 The article discusses the case Tesla, Inc. v.
 Autonomous Devices, LLC, where the PTAB invalidated all challenged claims of U.S. Patent Number 11,055,583, which pertained to an AI system for autonomous device operation.
 The decision offers valuable insights into how prior art is assessed in the context of AI innovations.
 Read...
 More

 • Agentic AI: Transforming Industries and Navigating the Patent Frontier Agentic AI is transforming artificial intelligence by enabling systems to act independently, making decisions and solving problems autonomously across various industries.
 Its potential rapid development poses unique challenges for intellectual property protection, requiring innovative strategies to ensure these advancements are effectively safeguarded within the evolving IP landscape.
 Introduction Last year, we explored how Multimodal AI, integrating multiple sensory modalities, continues to revolutionize human-machine interaction and spark discussions on its implications.
 This year, the focus shifts to Agentic AI—systems capable of autonomous decision-making,...
 More